CLNEulalia/Heroku-Atlas-Deployment/README.md

 9. You will be redirected to your MLab account homepage, where your databases are listed.
 Click on the database you've just created.

 10. Next, you will create a new user.
 Click on the Users tab and click 'Add database user'.
 You will be prompted to provide a Database username and Database password.
-    > This is *not* the user with which you logged in to MLab.
-"User" refers to an app that has access to your database, and ***not your mlab account/username***.
+    > NOTE: This is **not** the user with which you logged in to MLab.
+"User" refers to an app that has access to your database, and **not your MLab account/username**.

-    > Create a Database username and Database password that you will remember, or write it down somewhere.
+    > NOTE: Create a Database username and Database password that you will remember, or write it down somewhere.
 You will need this information again later.

-    > Do not use any special characters!
+    > NOTE: Do not use any special characters!
 Special characters can complicate the proceess when configuring your MLab database with Heroku.

-    > Do not check 'Make read-only'.
+    > NOTE: Do not check 'Make read-only'.
 Full CRUD functionality will not work with a read-only database.

 // ADD SCREEN SHOT HERE

+#### Heroku & Node Setup

+Next we need to let our Node app know *when* to use MLab as our database, and when to use our local DB.

+A built-in environment variable, `NODE_ENV` available under `process.env.NODE_ENV`, is used to define the application environment.
+When a Node app is deployed to Heroku, Heroku automatically sets the `NODE_ENV` variable is set as `'production'`.

+The code below is stating that we should use the MLab URI (in other words, the link that connects us to the MLab database) when in production, and the local database at all other times.

+11. In your Node app's `db/connection.js` file, or wherever you have `mongoose.connect()`, add the following...

+    ```js
+    if (process.env.NODE_ENV == "production") {
+        mongoose.connect (process.env.MLAB_URL)
+    } else {
+        mongoose.connect("mongodb://localhost/todo")
+    }
+    ```
+    > NOTE: In the example above, the link to the MongoDB includes the name of the database we are using, which in this case, is `todo`.
+When using a different database for your own projects, make sure you include the name of the actual database you want to connect.

+12. Next, you will need to make a minor change to `index.js`.
+When Heroku starts your app it will automatically assign a port to `process.env.PORT` (an environmental variable!) to be used in production.
+We can modify `app.listen` to accomodate Heroku's production port and our own local development port.
+Add the following to `index.js`...

+    ```js
+    app.set('port', process.env.PORT || 3001)

+    app.listen(app.get('port'), () => {
+        console.log(`✅ PORT: ${app.get('port')} 🌟`)
+    })
+    ```

+13. Heroku looks for instruction when starting your app.
+In this case, that instruction is to run `node index.js`.
+In `package.json` under `script`, add the following...

+    ```js
+    `"start": "node index.js"`
+    ```
+    > NOTE: Another way to do this is to define a [Procfile](https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile) in the root of your directory and include the line `web: node index.js`.

+14. Add, commit and push to the **solution branch** of the Todo App.